c-neto/carlosneto.dev/_sources/blog/2024/2024-02-08-starship-zsh.md.txt

 Currently, for my DevOps routine, the combination of ZSH and Starship proves to be a balanced cross-platform approach, offering a blend of performance, productivity, and extendability.

+Ultimately, I reserve an honorable mention for _Fish_ which your default configuration is a source of inspiration for the plugins I use in ZSH.

 ## Links

 - My dotfiles: